GeoKnow/SocialAPI/README.md

 - streaming-twitter: Twitter streaming extrtaction
 - fox-extractor: Name Entity Recognition extraction that consumes tweets extracted in the streaming-twitter that uses [FOX](https://github.com/AKSW/FOX)
-- rdf-storage: a persistance component for saving results form the fox-extractor
+- rdf-serializer: a persistance component for saving results form the fox-extractor

 ## Requirements